 - Q Is there a generic version of spironolactone?

-- Q What are the risks of taking spironolactone (Aldactone)?
+- Q What should I avoid while taking spironolactone (Aldactone)?